I see a lot of people in the fitness industry saying you have to eat 6 meals a day. Is so many meals optimal? Do I have to eat 6x/day?

 This tends to be one of those long-held-to beliefs that says that the more often you eat, the more fired up your metabolism is.
 In that context, no, it’s not.

-Metabolism is determined by the total energy intake, not by how many meals you get it in.
+Metabolism is determined by the total energy intake, not by how many meals you consume those calories in.

 Rather, it seems that an inconsistent meal frequency is what has potential negative effects.

-So from a direct fat-loss standpoint, there isn’t really an advantage to 6 meals vs say 4-5.
-There are however other advantages you could potentially argue for:
+So from a direct fat-loss standpoint, there isn’t an advantage to 6 meals vs say 4-5.
+There are however other potential advantages that may be applicable to you:

 More stable blood sugar